Ocean Ranger

 Ocean Ranger was a semi-submersible mobile offshore drilling unit that sank in Canadian waters on 15 February 1982.
 It was drilling an exploration well on the Grand Banks of Newfoundland, 267 km east of St. John's, Newfoundland, for Mobil Oil of Canada, Ltd. (MOCAN) with 84 crew members on board when it sank.
 There were no survivors.

+Refloated in 1983 due to its wreck posing a hazard to shipping, Ocean Ranger was towed to deeper water and sunk again.
+Three divers died in the operation, bringing the total loss of life from the sinking to 87.
+The loss of the platform led to numerous lawsuits against the owners, which were eventually settled out of court for a grand total of $20 million, and changes in operation and safety standards were enacted to prevent similar disasters in the future.

 History and design

 Ocean Ranger was designed and owned by Ocean Drilling and Exploration Company, Inc. (ODECO) of New Orleans.
 The vessel was a self-propelled large semi-submersible design with a drilling facility and living quarters.
 It was capable of operation beneath 1500 ft of ocean water and could drill to a maximum depth of 25000 ft.
 It was described by ODECO as the world's largest semi-submersible oil rig to date.

 Constructed for ODECO in 1976 by Mitsubishi Heavy Industries in Hiroshima, Japan, Ocean Ranger was 396 ft long, 262 ft wide, and 337 ft high.
 It had twelve 45000 lb anchors.
 The weight was 25,000 tons.
 It was floating on two 400 ft long pontoons that rested 79 ft below the surface.

 The vessel was approved for 'unrestricted ocean operations' and designed to withstand extremely harsh conditions at sea, including 100 kn winds and 110 ft waves.
 Prior to moving to the Grand Banks area in November 1980, it had operated off the coasts of Alaska, New Jersey and Ireland.